kmotrebski/kmotrebski.github.io/_posts/2019-10-13-toc-practitioners-roadshow-2019.md

 ## Fun

-There ware a lot of funny situations during the event.
+There were a lot of funny situations during the event.
 Both in the networking area and on the stage.
 My favourite was a business card draw.
 One of the awards was real bare metal indoor bin!
 It is special as it was produced in the factory managed by Wojciech Maziarz who successfully applied ToC in sales.

 In Kraków edition, the man collecting gifts confused gadgets and took a normal bin from the corridor - together with garbage inside!
 It has happened as all the bins in the hotel was from the very same factory!
 It was discovered quite late - when the gift was being handed to the winner :)